dwadden/dygiepp/README.md

 ### Predicting

-To make a prediction on the SciERC test set with the pretrained SciERC model, run the script `bash ./scripts/predict/predict_scierc_pretrained.sh`.
-The predictions will be output to `predictions/scierc_test.json`.
-The gold labels are also included for easy comparison.
-All predicted fields start with the prefix `predicted_`, for instance `predicted_ner`.

-The prediction code should work but is not cleaned up yet, so please file an issue if you run into problems!
+To make a prediction, you can use `allennlp predict`.
+For example, to make a prediction with the pretrained scierc model, you can do:

+allennlp predict pretrained/scierc.tar.gz \
+    data/scierc/processed_data/json/test.json \
+    --predictor dygie \
+    --include-package dygie \
+    --use-dataset-reader \
+    --output-file predictions/scierc-test.jsonl \
+    --cuda-device 0

+See the [docs](https://allenai.github.io/allennlp-docs/api/commands/predict/) for more prediction options.

 ## Relation extraction evaluation metric